Gene Tierney: Personal life

 Tierney was married twice.
-Her first husband was Oleg Cassini, a costume and fashion designer, on June 1, 1941, with whom she eloped.
-She was 20 years old.
-Her parents opposed the marriage because he was from a Russian-Italian family and born in France.
-She had two daughters, Antoinette Daria Cassini (October 15, 1943 – September 11, 2010) and Christina "Tina" Cassini (November 19, 1948 – March 31, 2015).
+Her first husband was Oleg Cassini, a costume and fashion designer, with whom she eloped on June 1, 1941.
+She was 20 years old, and Cassini was 28.
+Her parents opposed the marriage because he was from a Russian-Italian family, born in France.
+She and Cassini had two daughters, Antoinette Daria Cassini (October 15, 1943 – September 11, 2010) and Christina "Tina" Cassini (November 19, 1948 – March 31, 2015).

 In June 1943, while pregnant with Daria, Tierney contracted rubella (German measles), likely from a fan ill with the disease.
-Antoinette Daria Cassini was born prematurely in Washington, DC, weighing 3 lbs 2 oz and requiring a total blood transfusion.
+Antoinette Daria Cassini was born prematurely in Washington, D.C., weighing 3 lbs 2 oz and requiring a total blood transfusion.
 The rubella caused congenital damage: Daria was deaf, partially blind with cataracts, and severely mentally disabled.
 She was institutionalized for much of her life.
-This entire incident was inspiration for a plot point in the 1962 Agatha Christie novel The Mirror Crack'd from Side to Side (Christie's official website says about that novel, "The plot was inspired by Agatha Christie's reflections on a mother's feelings for a child born with disabilities and there can be little doubt that Christie was influenced by the real-life tragedy of American actress Gene Tierney.").
+This entire incident was inspiration for the plot in the 1962 Agatha Christie novel The Mirror Crack'd from Side to Side.

+Christie's official website says about that novel, "The plot was inspired by Agatha Christie's reflections on a mother's feelings for a child born with disabilities and there can be little doubt that Christie was influenced by the real-life tragedy of American actress Gene Tierney."
 Tierney's friend Howard Hughes paid for Daria's medical expenses, ensuring the girl received the best care.
 Tierney never forgot his acts of kindness.
-Daria Cassini died in 2010, at the age of 66.
+Daria Cassini died on September 11, 2010, at the age of 66.
+Through Christina, Tierney had four grandchildren and six great-grandchildren.

 Tierney and Cassini separated October 20, 1946, and entered into a property settlement agreement on November 10.
 Periodicals during this period record Tierney with Charles K. Feldman, including articles related to her "twosoming" with Feldman, her "current best beau".
 Her divorce from Cassini was to be finalized in March 1948, but they reconciled before then.
-They later divorced in 1952.
+They later divorced in 1952, but remained friends until her death in November 1991.